OnePageRules/chatops/README.md

 # Release command

-Trigger by chatops '/release' or '/release bump=minor' or '/release tag=v1.2.3'
+Trigger by chatops '/release' or '/release bump=minor' or '/release tag=v1.2.3'.

+- Create an issue comment that starts with `/release` on the first line.
+- Second (non-empty) line will be used as a release title/name.
+- All following lines will be interpreted as a release description/body.
+- Description (even if empty) will always be appended with a comparison link to the previous release, unless there is no previous release.

+### Technicalities

 By default, the latest release is retrieved, it's tag parsed as a semantic version and the patch number is increased by 1 (latest v2.2.2 -> v2.2.3).